Wishing for more of the suite life

 I decided a couple months ago I had to try out this BLM road I heard about that was paved and was 70 miles of going through the middle of nowhere.
 The route is here: http://maps.google.com/maps/ms?ie=UT…ff09fc&t=h&z=7

 I hadn’t planned on taking a bike that I had only bought one week before on such a trip, but the Concours ZG1000 begged me to buy it and in the week before the trip I had not only bought it but sold my trusty old Honda CB450T.
-This added a level of uncertainty to the trip that was brought about new levels of excitement.
+This added a level of uncertainty to the trip that brought about new levels of excitement, and not in the best way.

 We started off with breakfast at Genie’s in Portland and then headed down the back roads to below Eugene on 99W going south.
 Traffic was hell going out of town and it felt really good to get past McMinnville where actual miles could be put down.
 Right around parallel with Eugene on 99W we had a quick debate of where we were headed, a studying of maps and GPS and headed on our way.
 Well, the GPS sent us somewhere odd that wasn’t on the Google Maps printout and we used a physical map to get us on track to Crow, OR.
 After getting onto the roads that lead to BLM road 36 the roads got tighter, corners deliciously twisty and I had to get used to my heavy new bike in a hurry.
 We kept a good pace into the forested hills.